mrdaemon/exosphere/docs/source/reporting.rst

 - **Update Details**: Package names, versions, and security status
 - **Metadata**: Report generation time and scope information

-The level of detail and presentation varies by format, but the core information remains consistent across all output types.
+The presentation and formatting varies by format, but the core information remains consistent across all output types.

 .. tip::